 Water quality combined funding program

-We have one combined funding cycle, one application, one competitive rating process, and one list of funding offers.
-Applicants submit just one application for all of the funding sources under the Water Quality Combined Funding Program.
+We use a single, streamlined process for the Water Quality Combined Funding Program: one funding cycle, one application, one competitive review, and one list of funding offers.
+Applicants only need to submit one application to be considered for all available funding sources under the program.

 Funding cycle

-- Amount of funding available: Varies based on the state budget — ranges from $100 million to $200 million annually.
+- Amount of funding available: Varies based on the state budget — ranges from $100 million to $200 million annually

 - Grant award limit: Varies depending on funding source and project type.
-See the current funding year guidelines below for more information.
+See the current funding year guidelines below for more information

-Submit application | Aug. to Oct.
-2023 |
+| Submit application | Aug.
+11, 2026 – Sept.
+30, 2026 |

 Evaluate, rate, and rank applications |

-Oct. to Dec.
-2023 |
+Oct.
+2026 – Dec.
+2026 |

-Publish proposed project list (Draft Funding List) | Jan.
-2024 |
+| Publish draft offer list | Jan.
+2027 |

 Funding is available for the following entities: